RyanAmeri/blog/0007-deep-js-foundations-v3.md

 The question we have to ask about when to use explicit coercion, is does it add clarity to the reader?
 If the type is absolutely clear and adding something like `String()` just adds verbosity, we should avoid it.
 However if the type is not always clear, adding explicit type conversion will aid in readability and reducing bugs.

-## Exercise 2
+## Exercise 2: Coercion

-### Instructions

-In this exercise, you will define some validation functions that check user inputs (such as from DOM elements).
+> In this exercise, you will define some validation functions that check user inputs (such as from DOM elements).
 You'll need to properly handle the coercions of the various value types.
+>

-1. Define an `isValidName(..)` validator that takes one parameter, `name`.
+> 1. Define an `isValidName(..)` validator that takes one parameter, `name`.
 The validator returns `true` if all the following match the parameter (`false` otherwise):
+>

-- must be a string
+> - must be a string
-- must be non-empty
+> - must be non-empty
-- must contain non-whitespace of at least 3 characters
+> - must contain non-whitespace of at least 3 characters
+>

-2. Define an `hoursAttended(..)` validator that takes two parameters, `attended` and `length`.
+> 2. Define an `hoursAttended(..)` validator that takes two parameters, `attended` and `length`.
 The validator returns `true` if all the following match the two parameters (`false` otherwise):
+>

-- either parameter may only be a string or number
+> - either parameter may only be a string or number
-- both parameters should be treated as numbers
+> - both parameters should be treated as numbers
-- both numbers must be 0 or higher
+> - both numbers must be 0 or higher
-- both numbers must be whole numbers
+> - both numbers must be whole numbers
-- `attended` must be less than or equal to `length`
+> - `attended` must be less than or equal to `length`

 ```js
 // TODO: write the validation functions